EU AI Act Compliance for Healthcare AI: A Complete Guide

 Healthcare AI Faces a Dual Regulatory Burden

-The full set of high-risk AI obligations takes effect on August 2, 2026.
-This guide explains exactly what healthcare AI companies need to do, how the AI Act intersects with the MDR, and what practical steps will get you to compliance.
+The full set of high-risk obligations switches on August 2, 2026.
+This guide walks you through exactly what your healthcare AI company needs to do, where the AI Act meets the MDR, and the practical steps that actually get you to compliance.

 How Healthcare AI Is Classified Under the AI Act